Harvinator/back-end-instructions/readme.txt

 = Known Issues =

 * Bug with swapping instructions that contain playing videos.
+So far, I can only get YouTube videos to stop on tab switch. .swf, Vimeo and other player versions are still buggy in this regard.
 If you change tabs, the video of the previously-opened tab will continue to play in the background.
 So you have to be sure to stop the video before you change tabs.
 If you're a guru at jQuery, and feel like you might know the solution, have at it!
 In the meantime, I'll still be plugging away, trying to sort this out.

 == Screenshots ==